1994 South African general election

 General elections were held in South Africa between 26 and 29 April 1994.
-The elections were the first in which citizens of all races were allowed to take part, and were therefore also the first held with universal suffrage.
+The elections were the first in South Africa in which citizens of all races could vote, bringing an end to the herrenvolk democracy that had existed since the 1950s and marking the country's first election under universal suffrage.
 The election was conducted under the direction of the Independent Electoral Commission (IEC), and marked the culmination of the four-year process that ended apartheid.

 Millions queued in lines over a four-day voting period.
 Altogether, 19,726,579 votes were counted, and 193,081 were rejected as invalid.
-As widely expected, the African National Congress (ANC), whose slate incorporated the labour confederation COSATU and the South African Communist Party, won a sweeping victory, taking 62 percent of the vote, just short of the two-thirds majority required to unilaterally amend the Interim Constitution.
-As required by that document, the ANC formed a Government of National Unity with the National Party and the Inkatha Freedom Party, the two other parties that won more than 20 seats in the National Assembly.
-The governing National Party polled just over 20%, and was thus eligible for a post of Vice President to incumbent president De Klerk.
+As widely expected, the African National Congress (ANC), whose slate incorporated the labour confederation COSATU and the South African Communist Party (SACP), won a landslide victory, taking 62 percent of the vote, just short of the supermajority required to unilaterally amend the Interim Constitution.

+As required by that document, the ANC formed a Government of National Unity with the National Party (NP) and the Inkatha Freedom Party (IFP), the two other parties that won more than 20 seats in the National Assembly.
+The governing NP polled just over 20%, and was thus eligible for a post of Vice President to incumbent president De Klerk.
 The new National Assembly's first act was to elect Nelson Mandela as President, making him the country's first black chief executive.
+He then appointed the Cabinet of Nelson Mandela.
 The date 27 April is now a public holiday in South Africa, Freedom Day.